Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Head-to-Head Convergence: Spectral Conditions, Topology Design, and Step Sizes

 \subsection{Design Principles and Degree Allocation}

 From Corollary~\ref{cor:suf_condition}, on regular graphs the uniform weight $\lambda \equiv \mathbf{1}$ maximizes the spectral gap; with heterogeneous weights, regularity is suboptimal.

-\textbf{Design intuition.} Corollary~\ref{cor:suf_condition} suggests matching degrees to $\lambda$: nodes with larger $\lambda_i$ should have higher connectivity for more frequent exchange—consistent with practice when some nodes hold more data or compute.
-Therefore, we propose Algorithm~\ref{alg:build_graph_from_weights}\footnote{For $n$ nodes, Algorithm~\ref{alg:build_graph_from_weights} runs in $O(n^2 \log n)$ time in typical cases and in $O(n^3)$ time in the worst case, and always returns a connected simple graph due to the fallback construction.}, which constructs a connected simple graph whose degree sequence is as close as possible to being proportional to the weights $\lambda$.
+\textbf{Design intuition.} Corollary~\ref{cor:suf_condition} suggests matching degrees to $\lambda$: nodes with larger $\lambda_i$ should have higher connectivity.
+Therefore, we propose Algorithm~\ref{alg:build_graph_from_weights}\footnote{For $n$ nodes, Algorithm~\ref{alg:build_graph_from_weights} runs in $O(n^2 \log n)$ time in typical cases and in $O(n^3)$ time in the worst case, and always returns a connected simple graph due to the fallback construction.}, which constructs a connected simple graph whose degree sequence approximates the proportionality to the weights $\lambda$.

 Algorithm~\ref{alg:build_graph_from_weights} first rescales $\lambda$ into an integer degree sequence $d$ with even total sum and bounded degrees $ d_i \in[1,n-1]$ using the subroutine \textsc{ScaleToDegrees}.
 It then repeatedly attempts to realize $d$ as a simple graph via a Havel--Hakimi procedure (\textsc{HavelHakimiConstruct}) \cite{hakimi1962realizability}, and applies a degree-preserving edge-swap routine (\textsc{MakeConnected}) to merge disconnected components until a connected realization is obtained.
 If no connected realization with $\deg_{\mathcal{G}_\lambda}(i) = d_i$ for all $i$ is found in $K$ trials, the algorithm falls back to a simple scheme that first builds a ring and then greedily adds edges to match $d$ as closely as possible (\textsc{FallbackConnectedGraph}).
 Detailed pseudocode for the subroutines is provided in Appendix~\ref{app:connected_graph_alg}.